Te Poari SWRB

 You will receive an email when your application is going forward to the Board and again, once the Board has approved your registration.

-The SWRB Board also reviews registration applications during their electronic meetings which are held on a fortnightly basis.
+The SWRB Board also reviews registration applications during their online meetings which are held on a fortnightly basis.

 Finance Audit and Risk